-Here we will be discussing a very crucial element for any successful Candida treatment plan – antifungal herbs, medicinal mushrooms and supportive supplements.
+Here we’re discussing a very crucial element for any successful candida treatment plan – antifungal herbs, medicinal mushrooms and supportive supplements.

 Why do we need Anti-Fungals?

-When Candida overgrowth has started wreaking havoc with your health, it’s important to get it back under control as soon as possible.
+When candida overgrowth has started wreaking havoc with our health, it’s important to get it back under control as soon as possible.
 Alongside a good diet and healthy lifestyle, anti-fungal herbs are crucial.

-This is because Candida is a pathogen that is particularly difficult to remove from your intestinal walls and you need antifungals to help break down the biofilms (metaphorically described as “cities for microbes”) that the candida creates.
-Not only this, but anti-fungals give your immune system the best chance to help eliminate it.
+This is because candida is a pathogen that is particularly difficult to remove from our intestinal walls.
+We need antifungals to help break down the biofilms (metaphorically described as “cities for microbes”) that the candida creates.
+Not only this, but antifungals give our immune systems the best chance to help eliminate it.

-If you go to the doctor, you’re likely to be given a prescription for antifungals to help against candida, however unfortunately they can come with a bunch of unpleasant side effects, and often the fungi adapt to the drug and become resistant to it, which means the effect is significantly reduced, or worse, there is no effect.
+If we go to the doctor, we will likely receive a prescription for antifungals to help against candida.
+This, however, can, unfortunately, come with a bunch of unpleasant side effects.
+Often the fungi adapt to the drug and become resistant to it.
+This means the effect is significantly reduced, or worse, there is no effect.

-When it comes to natural antifungals, since there are lots of different options you could incorporate, don’t feel you need to take them all.
+Since there are a lot of different options you could incorporate, don’t feel you need to take them all.

-In fact, I advise you not to take them all at once as this can overload your system causing a very unpleasant detox reaction, plus it also helps prevent the candida from adapting.
+In fact, I advise you not to take them all at once as this can overload your system causing a very unpleasant detox reaction.
+It also helps prevent the candida from adapting.

 6 Anti-Fungal Herbs to Fight Candida Overgrowth